BenLangmead/bowtie/MANUAL.markdown

 paired-end orientation is [`--ff`].
 This is because most SOLiD datasets have that orientation.
 When colorspace alignment is not enabled (default), the default setting for orientation is [`--fr`], since most Illumina datasets have this orientation.
-The orientation setting can be overriden in either case.
+The default can be overriden in either case.

 Because Bowtie uses an in-memory representation of the original reference string when finding paired-end alignments, its memory